 Students in the M.A. program are required to complete clinical practica in which they accrue a minimum of 100 direct client contact hours and 65 hours of supervision.
 In their first year, students must complete six credits in Psychopathology, six credits in

 Assessment, and three credits in Ethics and Professional Standards before starting their first practicum.
-The first practicum is typically comprised of psychological assessment only (typically neurocognitive assessments).
-Students begin to take on intervention clients in the summer semester after their second year, after completion of six credits in Intervention.
-Practicum placement must be approved by the DCT/Associate DCT.
+The first practicum taken in the second year is comprised of psychological assessment only (typically neurocognitive assessments).

 Ph.D.
 Clinical Practicum